-- The SYNC pin is forced low and then released (manual sync). - By setting and then resetting any one of the following three bits: the soft SYNC bit (Register 0x230[0]), the soft reset bit (Register 0x000[5] [mirrored]), and the power-down distribution reference bit (Register 0x230[1]).
+- The SYNC pin is forced low and then released (manual sync). - By setting and then resetting any one of the following three bits: the soft SYNC bit (Register 0x230[0]), the soft reset bit (0x000[5] [mirrored]), and the power-down distribution reference bit (Register 0x230[1]). - Synchronization of the outputs can be executed as part of the chip power-up sequence. - The $\overline{\text{RESET}}$ pin is forced low and then released (chip reset). - The PD pin is forced low and then released (chip power-down).

-- Synchronization of the outputs can be executed as part of the chip power-up sequence. - The RESET pin is forced low and then released (chip reset). - The PD pin is forced low and then released (chip power-down). - Whenever a VCO calibration is completed, an internal SYNC signal is automatically asserted at the beginning and released upon the completion of a VCO calibration.
+The most common way to execute the SYNC function is to use the $\overline{\text{SYNC}}$ pin to perform a manual synchronization of the outputs.
+This requires a low going signal on the $\overline{\text{SYNC}}$ pin, which is held low and then released when synchronization is desired.
+The timing of the SYNC operation is shown in Figure 39 (using the

-The most common way to execute the SYNC function is to use the SYNC pin to perform a manual synchronization of the outputs.
-This requires a low going signal on the SYNC pin, which is held low and then released when synchronization is desired.
-The timing of the SYNC operation is shown in Figure 53 (using the VCO divider) and in Figure 54 (the VCO divider is not used).
+VCO divider) and in Figure 40 (the VCO divider is not used).
 There is an uncertainty of up to one cycle of the clock at the input to the channel divider due to the asynchronous nature of the SYNC signal with respect to the clock edges inside the AD9522.

-The pipeline delay from the SYNC rising edge to the beginning of the synchronized output clocking is between 14 cycles and 15 cycles of clock at the channel divider input, plus one cycle of the VCO divider input (see Figure 53) or one cycle of the channel divider input (see Figure 54), depending on whether the VCO divider is used.
+The pipeline delay from the SYNC rising edge to the beginning of the synchronized output clocking is between 14 cycles and 15 cycles of clock at the channel divider input, plus one cycle of the VCO divider input (see Figure 39) or one cycle of the channel divider input (see Figure 40), depending on whether the VCO divider is used.
 Cycles are counted from the rising edge of the signal.
 In addition, there is an additional 1.2 ns (typical) delay from the SYNC signal to the internal synchronization logic, as well as the propagation delay of the output driver.
 The driver propagation delay is approximately 100 ps for the LVDS driver and approximately 1.5 ns for the CMOS driver.